RBryanYT/CraftableHeartsMinecraftMod/README.md

 *by RBryanYT*

+**NOTE** This mod will not be updated on Github anymore.
+Please find updates on Modrinth [here.](https://modrinth.com/mod/craftable-hearts)

 `Forge 1.19.2 - Version 1.1`
 ## Regular Hearts
 You have to craft heart fragments to craft a regular heart.